Deep Research and Deep Thinking

 | Enterprise | Yes | Yes |

-Deep Thinking has modest overhead since it uses a single model with structured planning — typically 2-3x a standard response.
+Deep Thinking has modest overhead since it uses a single model with structured planning — typically 2-3x a standard response, all on your main model.